AgentMC/Sao20/Translate/En/Part4.md

 "Sorry, sorry, I am late."

-As soon as she opened a fence of about 1 mel height, the young dragon covered in pale-yellow fur rushed to her flapping small wing.
+As soon as she opened a fence of about 1 mel height, the young dragon covered in pale-yellow fur rushed to her flapping small wings.
 Caught with both arms, it aggressively pushed it’s rounded square-like grown head to the neck of Ronye.

 Nearby, Tiese got the similar unhappy greeting from Shimosaki.
 Both of them are still not large enough so one can hold them, but it will not be possible next year.